Staff & Board

 (She/HER)

-Gray is a film festival organizer and enthusiast with a particular affinity for operations and marketing.
+Gray is a film festival organizer and enthusiast with an affinity for operations and marketing.
 She has spent three years volunteering with the Sundance Film Festival in the Artist Relations Department and has previously served as a Marketing Consultant for the Bentonville Film Festival.
-Gray began her career in the festival industry as a volunteer, a woman sitting on a couchevolving into the role of volunteer director for the Tallgrass Film Association before ultimately going full-time, where she was the Director of Marketing for three years.
+Gray began her career in the festival industry as a volunteer in 2010, evolving into the role of volunteer director for the Tallgrass Film Association before ultimately going full-time, where she was the Director of Marketing for three years.
 Her marketing experience includes both corporate and agency roles.

 a smiling woman is standing with her hands clasped in a stripped jacket, wearing glasses and coily shoulder length hair